iterative/dvc.org/content/docs/command-reference/push.md

 - `-T`, `--all-tags` - the same as `-a`, `--all-branches`, but Git tags are used to save different experiments or project checkpoints.
 Note that both options can be combined, for example using the `-aT` flag.

+- `--all-commits` - the same as `-a` or `-T` above, but applies to _all_ Git
+  commits as well as the workspace.
+Useful for uploading all the data used in the entire existing commit history of the project.

 - `-d`, `--with-deps` - determines files to upload by tracking dependencies to the target DVC-files (stages).
 If no `targets` are provided, this option is